Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 Frequently Asked Questions

-Can I use an ultrawide monitor with Mac Mini M4?
+Can I daisy-chain monitors on Mac Mini M4?

-Does the Mac Mini M4 work with a 1080p monitor?
+Does Mac Mini M4 need a USB-C monitor?

 Do I need a special cable to connect Mac Mini M4 to a monitor?